A.I. A.I. by an A.I.

 Not Your Bot

-Not Your Bot is a Twitter bot that makes instances of the “He’s not your man” meme using ConceptNet.
+Not Your Bot was a Twitter bot, now a Mastodon bot, that makes instances of the “He’s not your man” meme using ConceptNet.
 Ladies, if your man: - can contain a fungus - has a lettuce - can be found in the refrigerator - can contain a crab - is a tuna fish salad He's not your man.
 He's a salad.
-Every hour it picks a word from a list, then fetches the word from the ConceptNet API.

 Read more